 Deep ruby red.
 Full, complex and intense, with notes of cherry, violet, wild berries, and a distinctive spicy aroma.
 This elegant wine has flavors of plum, black cherry, strawberry and intense spices.
 Pair with mature cheeses, truffles, porcini mushrooms, Ragout and other dishes with long cooked sauces and roasted red meats.
 94 points Vinous

 "The 2017 Taurasi Radici is a force to be reckoned with, as it bursts from the glass with masses of raspberries, currants and plums, complemented by an array of autumnal spices and crushed violets.
 Its textural depth and density is something to behold, silky, almost creamy, yet contrasted perfectly by a core of mineral-laced black fruits and brisk acids, as an air of inner rose and cloves forms toward the close.
 The 2017 is persistent and structured yet also unbelievably fresh, as fine tannins frame its smoky mineral tones, along with lasting hints of blackberry and olive.
 This is a gorgeous rendition of Radici that should provide readers with a slightly earlier drinking window than normally expected.
 That said, we are talking in terms of Taurasi here, and this wine has a very bright future ahead of it."
-Eric Guido Vinous
+94 points, Eric Guido Vinous